-The same criteria apply both inside and outside EU.
-However, in order to establish a relevant baseline, it may be necessary to carry out detailed analysis of the minimum requirements and/or applicable market standards in certain jurisdictions.
+The same criteria apply both inside and outside the European Union.
+However, to establish a relevant baseline, it may be necessary to carry out a detailed analysis of the minimum requirements and/or applicable market standards in certain jurisdictions.

 In order to provide specific technical criteria, detailed eligibility rules for different energy efficiency sub-sectors are provided in section 3.